nikolvov/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch allows the ability to add nested routes to one's app so you can change a parameter in the site without having to change the entirety of the site.

 1. How would you explain form validation to someone who has never programmed before?

+With form validation, you use what is called a schema almost as an outline.
+It tells yup, which is a dependency the form will rely on, what existing fields are on the form and how to validate them.

 1. In 1-2 sentences, define end to end testing.

+End to end testing looks at all of a user's experience from beginning to end of a websites, softwares, app, etc. The testing mimics how a user would interact and looks for bugs in the website, app,  software, etc.

 ## Instructions